nesi/hpc-intro-dl/docs/submit.md

 - otherwise use the PCIe or HGX A100,
 - and if you need large memory and/or multiple GPUs, use the HGX A100s.

+??? info "Limits on GPU Jobs"

+    - Per-project limit of 6 GPUs being used at a time.
+    - Per-project limit of 360 GPU-hours being allocated to running jobs.
+      For example, you can use 8 GPUs at a time if your jobs run for a day, but only two GPUs if your jobs run for a week.
+    - No more than 64 CPUs per GPU job, to ensure that GPUs are not left idle due to lack of free CPUs.
+    - Per-user limit of one A100-1g.5gb GPU job.

 ## Slurm job submission

 When preparing our Slurm job script, we need to make sure we tell Slurm that we need a GPU, using